-NOTE 1 In some circumstances it can be appropriate to treat some parts of the structure as belonging to a different consequence class, e.g. a structurally separate low rise wing of a building that is serving a less critical function than the main building.
+NOTE 1 In some circumstances it can be appropriate to treat some parts of the structure as belonging to a different consequence class, e.g. a structurally separate low-rise wing of a building that is serving a less critical function than the main building.

 NOTE 2 The National Annex can provide a categorization of structures according to the consequences classes in 4.3(1).

-NOTE 3 Table 4.2 (NDP) gives the classification of consequences classes for internal explosions for different building types and occupancies, unless the National Annex gives a different categorisation.
+NOTE 3 Table 4.2 (NDP) gives the classification of consequences classes for internal explosions for different building types and occupancies, unless the National Annex gives a different categorization.

 Table 4.2 (NDP) — Categorization of consequence classes for internal explosions.